saveourtool/diktat/info/guide/guide-chapter-3.md

 if (condition) list.map { foo(it) }.filter { bar(it) } else list.drop(1)
 ```

-**Note:** If dot qualified expression is inside condition or passed as an argument - replace with new vatiable
+**Note:** If dot qualified expression is inside condition or passed as an argument - replace with new variable

 **Invalid example**:
 ```kotlin